MasoniteFramework/masonite/readme.md

 ## Mac

+If you do not have the latest version of OpenSSL you will encounter some installation issues with creating new applications since we need to download a zip of the application via GitHub.

-With Mac you will install openssl through `brew`.
+With Mac you can install OpenSSL through `brew`.

 ```
 brew install openssl
 ```

-If the Python 3 was newly installed, you may need to run commmand like
+Python 3.6 does not come preinstalled with certificates so you may need to install certificates with this command:

 ```
 /Applications/Python\ 3.6/Install\ Certificates.command
 ```

-to install certificates.
+You should now be good to install new Masonite application of Mac :)

 ### Python 3.7

-If you are using [Python 3.7](https://www.python.org/downloads/windows/), add it to PATH Environment variable.
+If you are using [Python 3.7](https://www.python.org/downloads/windows/), add it to your PATH Environment variable.

 Open Windows PowerShell and run: `pip install masonite-cli`